Gibberula modica

-Gibberula modica is a species of minute sea snail, a marine gastropod mollusk in the family Cystiscidae, (previously placed in the family Marginellidae).
+Gibberula modica is a species of small sea snail, a marine gastropod mollusk in the family Cystiscidae, (previously placed in the family Marginellidae).

 Description

 The shell size is 3 millimeters long, decorated with sandy yellows, browns, and whites.
 The opening is white, and the sides of the opening are ridged.

 Distribution

-This marine species is endemic to São Tomé and Príncipe.
+The species is endemic to São Tomé and Príncipe.